ryvnphvng/aspiration-fe/README.md

 ## Dev Notes

-* Leave any technical notes on any libraries or tools you chose to use, the more detail the better.
 * `@apollo/client`: allows for GraphQL.
 * `classnames`: allows joining of classNames together.
 * `eslint`: allows standardizing code patterns for cleaner code style.